demo-ninjas/aiproxy/README.md

 * `top-p` - The `top-p` to set on the AI Model
 * `max-tokens` - Limts the max number of tokens the AI Model can generate
 * `function-aliases` - A list (or dictionary) of function aliases to register (see below)
+* `prompt-vars` - A dictionary of variables that can be injected into a system (or user) prompt when using a prompt template
+* `system-prompt-is-template` - A boolean flag indicating whether or not to treat the system prompt as a template
+* `user-prompt-is-template` - A  boolean flag indicating whether or not to treat the user prompt as a template (only set this if you have control over the user prompt and are completely sure of the safety of enabling this)

 Each of these settings will also be set to a default value derived from the environment or a sensible value.